Visanow raises $16 mln from General Catalyst on immigration bet

 The paperwork involved has created a market many companies are tapping.
 Competitors include LegalZoom, Teleborder, and Bridge.US.

-Visanow says it will use the funds to grow in its niche of catering to individuals and small to medium-sized businesses.
-Its tools help smaller U.S. businesses compete for overseas talent with larger ones, something immigration-related legal bills might otherwise make unaffordable, said Bob Meltzer, Visanow chief executive.
+Visanow says it will use the funds to grow in its niche of individuals and small to medium-sized businesses.

-General Catalyst Executive-in-Residence Scott Griffith and Managing Director Brian Shortsleeve will join Visanow’s board, along with former Small Business Administration head Karen Mills.
+General Catalyst partners Scott Griffith and Brian Shortsleeve will join Visanow’s board, along with former Small Business Administration head Karen Mills.
+(Reporting by Sarah McBride; Editing by Cynthia Osterman)